 Anyone who suffers diabetes should have a diabetic eye disease test.
 Indeed, the test can uncover the earliest signs of the disease, prompting better control of an individual’s diabetes to prevent vision loss.

-Diabetic retinopathy is the eye disease associated with poorly controlled diabetes.
-It affects almost everyone with Type 1 diabetes and 60% of those with Type 2 diabetes within 20 years of diagnosis.
+Diabetic eye disease, or diabetic retinopathy, is associated with poorly controlled diabetes.
+In fact it affects almost everyone with Type 1 diabetes and 60% of those with Type 2 diabetes within 20 years of diagnosis.

-Early diabetic eye disease usually has no symptoms and involves small haemorrhages and fluid leaks at the back of the eye.
-Later stage eye disease involves the growth of new and ABNORMAL blood vessels in the retina and other parts of the eye and can quickly lead to potentially blinding complications.
-Swelling and fluid around the macula is one of the main causes of vision loss.
+Early diabetic eye disease usually has no symptoms.
+It involves small haemorrhages and fluid leaks from the retina at the back of the eye.
+Later stage disease involves the growth of new and abnormal blood vessels in the retina and other parts of the eye.

 If left untreated diabetic eye disease can lead to blindness.